reworkcss/css-parse/Readme.md

 }
 ```

+`node.position.content` is set on each node to the full source string.
+If you
-If you also pass in `source: 'path/to/original.css'`, that will be set
+also pass in `source: 'path/to/original.css'`, that will be set on
-on `node.position.source`.
+`node.position.source`.

 ## Performance